By Paula Parker

 Our initial plans were to take a day trip from Bangkok to visit both the Tiger Temple and Hellfire Pass.

-After spending a couple of days in Kanchanaburi and talking to the locals about the tigers and the Temple we were informed that it was not what we thought it to be!
+After spending a couple of days in Kanchanaburi and talking to the locals about the Tiger Temple, we were informed that it was not what we thought it to be!
+“A sanctuary for tigers and tigers cubs rescued from poachers”.

 At first the thought of sitting up close and personal with a tiger was somewhat of a daunting thought.

-Sadly, what was quiet evident is that there are a lot of foreign volunteers that support this project.
+There were a lot of foreign volunteers that support this project.

 For anyone thinking about visiting the Tiger Temple in Kanchanaburi Thailand, I highly recommend that you do lots of research of your own before making your own informed decision about going.